laureli/req-teq/README.md

 - accepts multiple urls at a time and steps through each in sequence.
 - returns all headers for the site and then allows for individual headers to be inspected

-not really ready for primetime yet.
+not really ready for primetime yet, but comments are welcome.